ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-persist/supported-data-stores.md

 layout: ballerina-persist-documentation-left-nav-pages-swanlake
 title: Supported data stores
 description: The sections give details on the Supported Data Stores.
-keywords: ballerina, programming language, ballerina packages, persist, data store, in-memory, mysql, mssql, google sheets
+keywords: ballerina, programming language, ballerina packages, persist, data store, in-memory, mysql, mssql, postgresql, google sheets
 permalink: /learn/ballerina-persist/supported-datastores/
 active: persist_supported_datastores
 intro: In the realm of the `bal persist` feature, selecting the right data store is crucial for ensuring reliable data storage and retrieval.
 Various data stores exist, each with its strengths and weaknesses.
 The `bal persist` currently supports four data stores.
 The configurations and supported types will vary depending on the data store you selected for your application.